Is it ‘patriarchal’ to tell a girl her first time having sex will be painful?

 I snarled.
 “If it’s gotta be painful to get to pleasure, I’ll skip both and be a nun — I just don’t want to go to church.”

 She laughed again, answering the rest of my queries.
-Medium readers, I am neither a nun nor am I a virgin.
+Substack readers, I am neither a nun nor am I a virgin.
 I’m still amused by my childhood declaration though.

 Painful or nah?
 Tell the truth